 You are advised to carry insurance on your personal property either through your family's homeowner's policy or by separate coverage.
 Even when insured, however, lock your room door; most burglary insurance is collected only when access is gained to a room by forcible entry.

 The Wertz Student Center is equipped with a pool table, foosball table, TV, and Bose™ sound system in Jack's Corner for students' enjoyment.

 The Lycoming College Department of Safety and Security encourages everyone to be involved in their own safety.
 A truly safe campus can only be achieved through the cooperation of all students, faculty, and staff.
 The potential for crime on campus does exist.
 We should all assume a personal responsibility for taking precautions to prevent ourselves from being a victim of crime.

-The Department of Safety and Security staff consists of a full-time director, a full-time assistant director, a part-time administrative staff person, eight full-time and four part-time safety and security officers, and seven part-time student communications officers.
+The Department of Safety and Security staff consists of a full-time director, seven full-time and three part-time safety and security officers, and seven part-time student communications officers.